With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Massachusetts

-Regulations are quite vague for a tiny home on wheels; whereas, this state permits ADUs.
+The regulations for a tiny home on wheels are vague, whereas this state permits ADUs.
 The building requirements vary among towns.

-Moreover, Nantucket allows three tiny homes on similar residential property.
+Moreover, Nantucket allows three tiny homes on similar residential properties.

 -